carlosvidalgutierrez3/RPi_check_public_ip/README.md

 ## To execute the script on boot

-Copy telegram-bot.service to the /etc/systemd/system/ directory:
+Copy telegram-bot.service to the /etc/systemd/system/ directory

 Reload the systemd manager configuration: